vboyev-MSFT/defender-docs/defender-xdr/microsoft-365-security-center-mde.md

 ## Know before you begin

 To use Microsoft Defender for Endpoint in the Microsoft Defender portal, you need to have a Microsoft Defender for Endpoint license.
 For more information, see [Microsoft Defender for Endpoint licensing](/defender-endpoint/minimum-requirements#licensing-requirements).

+In addition, confirm that you have the requirements on hardware and software, browser, network connectivity, and compatibility with Microsoft Defender Antivirus.
+For more information, see [Microsoft Defender for Endpoint minimum requirements](/defender-endpoint/minimum-requirements).

+You also need to have the required permissions to access the Microsoft Defender portal.
+For more information, see [Use basic permissions to access the portal](/defender-endpoint/basic-permissions.md).

 ## What to expect